This essay is excellent. Just click the link.

-He argues that blockchain technology does not eliminate the need for trusted intermediaries.
+He argues, in a post on Nuove Criptovalute, that blockchain technology does not eliminate the need for trusted intermediaries.
 He also argues that trust is good and that societies which rely on trust are better then ones which do without it.

 I think he shouldn’t assume everyone knows what a hash is.
 It’s just a function (hash function) which maps from huge numbers to medium sized numbers (so not a one to one function).
 Also he shouldn’t assume I know what a smart contract is.
 It appears to be a program that actually transfers funds as soon as it is digitally signed rather than just telling people to pay other people.